stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/lookml-object.md

   - name: "api_token"
     type: "string"
     required: true
+    description: |
-    description: "An API token which allows access to any project the user wants to replicate data from. **Note**: This access token must have the `repo` scope at a minimum.
-Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#create-access-token" }}) for more info."
+      An API token which allows access to any project the user wants to replicate data from. **Note**: This access token must have the `repo` scope at a minimum.
+Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#create-access-token" }}) for more info.
     value: "<API_TOKEN>"

   - name: "git_owner"
     type: "string"
     required: true
+    description: |
-    description: "The owner of the GitHub repository you're replicating {{ form-property.display-name }} data from.
+      The name of owner of the GitHub repository to replicate {{ form-property.display-name }} data from.
 You can find the owner in the URL of the repositories you want to replicate.
-Ex: `https://github.com/git-owner/git-repository`."
+For example: If the URL of the repository is `https://github.com/stichdata/docs`, the repository owner would be `stitchdata`.
-    value: "<GIT_OWNER>"
+    value: "<GIT_REPOSITORY_OWNER>"

   - name: "git_repositories"
     type: "string"
     required: true
+    description: |
-    description: "The GitHub repository you're replicating {{ form-property.display-name }} data from.
-You can find the owner in the URL of the repositories you want to replicate.
-Ex: `https://github.com/git-owner/git-repository`.
-The repositories must be comma-delimited if replicating multiple repositories.
-Ex: `repository-1, repository-2`."
+      A comma-delimited list of the GitHub repositories to replicate {{ form-property.display-name }} data from.
+The name of the repository is in its URL.
+For example: If the URL of the repository is `https://github.com/stichdata/docs`, the repository would be `docs`.

+      - To track a single repository, this value should be just the name of the repository: `repository-1`
+      - To track multiple repositories, this value should be comma-delimited: `repository-1, repository-2`, etc.
-    value: "<GIT_REPOSITORY>"
+    value: "<GIT_REPOSITORY_NAME>"
 ---